SaiZollard/Bash-Scripting-Suite-for-System-Maintenance/README.md

 This project demonstrates Bash scripting best practices and serves as a foundation for advanced Linux automation.

 © 2025 Sai Kiran Patra
-Linux OS & System Programming — Capstone Project
+Linux OS & LSP — Capstone Project